microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_dc_vanilla_arm_template.md

     ![](../img/aks_dc_vanilla_arm_template/07.png)

-    At this point you can also safely close the other Powershell session which runs the ```kubectl get pods -n $env:ARC_DC_NAME -w``` command.

-* In Powershell, login to the Controller and check it's health using the below commands.
+* In Powershell, login to the Data Controller and check it's health using the below commands.

     ```powershell
     azdata login -n $env:ARC_DC_NAME